lordWalnuts/DeeplyMind/content/fastai_course/01_peaky.md

 Before diving in, we need to set up the machine by installing necessary libraries

+The completed Google Colab notebook is linked in the Resources section

 # Setting up Google Colab

 I use Google Colab because I find it intuitive and can connect it with Google Drive to save the notebooks and data.